 For safety purposes, we practice lockdown drills throughout the year.
 Lockdown drills are designed to restrict the movement of people within the building in the event of an intruder, a natural disaster, or another unforeseen event that would prohibit people from exiting the building freely.
 During a lockdown drill, students and staff will remain in locked classrooms, move away from windows, shut off the lights, and close the window shades.
 Each year, we will explain this process to the children prior to implementing these drills.
-Our goal is to make our children comfortable with this procedure and train them to react appropriately in the case of an emergency that would necessitate activating this code.
+Our goal is to make our children comfortable with this procedure so they are trained to react appropriately in the case of an emergency that would necessitate activating this code.

-Lockout Drills
+Lockout (Secure) Drills

-A modified lockdown or "lockout" takes place when there is a remote or potential external threat to occupants of the school.
+A modified lockdown or "secure" (formerly known as "lockout") takes place when there is a remote or potential external threat to occupants of the school.
 The following takes place:

-- The school remains locked and no one is permitted to enter the building. - Classes proceed as normal. - Staff and children remain inside the building.
+- All students and staff go inside (if they are outside). - The school remains locked and no one is permitted to enter the building. - Classes proceed as normal. - Staff and children remain inside the building.